chrisroos/money-tracker/README.md

 ### Push to Heroku

-This assumes that you know what Heroku is, have an account and installed the gem.
+This assumes that you know what Heroku is and have an account.

-    $ heroku apps:create
+    $ heroku apps:create your-app-name --addons sendgrid:starter --stack cedar
     $ git push heroku master
-    $ heroku rake db:migrate
+    $ heroku run rake db:migrate

-### Install the SSL addon

-The app uses SSL to encrypt the data between the server and your browser.
-It redirects all plain HTTP requests over HTTPS so it won't work without this addon.

-    $ heroku addons:add ssl:piggyback

 ### Change the default username and password